 He went on to open the famed Osteria Francescana in 1995.
 Today, the Modena restaurant holds a prestigious three-Michelin star rating and is currently ranked number two on the World’s Best Restaurants List.
 We chatted with the culinary master about his philosophy on food, life and more.
 He shares these theories in his own words, below.

 On a New Camaraderie Among Chefs:

-When I’m in New York, I go to my friends’ restaurants—people like David Chang, Daniel [Boulud], Mario [Battali], Wylie Dufresne, the Torrisi brothers and Ducasse if he’s in town.
+When I’m in New York, I go to my friends’ restaurants—people like David Chang, Daniel Boulud, Wylie Dufresne and Alain Ducasse if he’s in town.
 Things have changed over the last ten years in gastronomy—chefs don’t close their kitchens to other chefs anymore.
 It’s about sharing.
 We travel all over the world and share techniques, experiences and ideas with one another.

 On His Relationship With Alain Ducasse:

 I just came back from Paris because Alain Ducasse asked me to cook lunch for the opening of Le Maurice.
 For a French chef to ask an Italian chef to come to Paris—and cook at Le Maurice—it’s a big deal.
 A really big deal.
 And what I’ve learned is that a man like Ducasse—who everyone thinks is cold and tough—can be very emotional.
 He almost cried.
 I started my career with him, and to see that after 20 years we’re still friends and sharing these moments… To me, it was the most beautiful thing ever.

 On Pushing Italian Cuisine Forward: